HalimaHamood/TM_landingPage/README.md

 * [MDB icons]

 ### How to run the website (Task Manager_landing page)
-Create folder named(MDB5) and add all the files to it, then use VS code editor or any other editor you prefer, run index.html file to show the landing page in the desktop view.
+Create folder named(MDB5) and add all the files to it, then use VS code editor or any other editors you prefer, run index.html file to show the landing page in the desktop view.